-MIDTOWN, Manhattan (WABC) -- Rapper The Kidd Creole, formerly of Grand Master Flash and the Furious Five, appeared in court Thursday after being charged with the murder of a homeless man in Midtown East Tuesday night.
+MIDTOWN, Manhattan (WABC) -- Rapper The Kidd Creole, formerly of Grand Master Flash and the Furious Five, is in custody for the murder of a homeless man in Midtown East Tuesday night.

 The 57-year-old, also known as Nathaniel Glover, was taken into custody at his home in the Bronx on Wednesday.

-Police say Glover got into a street dispute with a homeless man, John Jolly, on East 44th Street at Third Avenue, just steps from Grand Central.
-Glover claims Jolly was hitting on him.
-Prosecutors say Glover became enraged, thinking Jolly hit on him, believing he was gay.
-During the fight, Jolly was stabbed.
+Police say Glover got into a street dispute with a homeless man, a level 2 sex offender, on East 44th Street at Third Avenue, just steps from Grand Central.
+During the fight, the homeless man was stabbed.

 It happened just steps from Abdul Farhad's pizza shop.